 The Starting Point

-When you use this free lightroom preset treat it as a starting point and remember every image is unique so you might need to make different adjustments on each photo after the preset is applied depending on any changes in the amount of red light.
+When you use this Lightroom preset treat it as a starting point and remember every image is unique so you might need to make different adjustments on each photo after the preset is applied depending on any changes in the amount of red light.
 The Lightroom preset has been designed using the heaviest of red images (as you can see in these two examples) so you will need to make adjustments depending on the amount of red in your image and how exposed the image is.
 I try to underexpose in these situations so I have more to work with.

 Adjusting the contrast, highlights and exposure sliders can offer a fair amount of control and you can adjust the temperature depending on the level of red.
 Be warned though, even the smallest adjustment will have a big impact on the image and getting the skins tones correct can be mean a fair amount of work, remember if all else fails there is always mono conversion.